Master of Science in Bioethics

 a traditional thesis, two publishable journal articles, or a practical project.

-Law and bioethics joint degree students can satisfy master's requirements by
+Law and bioethics dual degree students can satisfy master's requirements by

 taking three specified courses at Albany Law School.
 Students can also count 12